iMiebaka/Python-Interview-tutorial/Explain Project in interview.md

 # Introduction To Project

-      Roosket is a tourism related application this application is help to user ffinding best tourist destination. this is help to
+      Roosket is a tourism related application this application is help to user ffinding best tourist destination with affortable cost . as well as providing reviews, ratings, and valuable details of a particular location .It enables users to browse and find details about their planned destinations .user can book any packages , as like diwali packages , summer packages and other

+# Porject Module
+      1 ) Webiste
+      2 ) admin panel
+      3 ) mobile application

+ # Functionality of applicatioin

+      user can book any tourist package by mobile application or web application , also all packages , images , activity all this type of information can be added by admin panel ,also user can do online payment

+# Tool & Technology